 Armed with our Nordic poles, Mom and I set off to Banna Beach to walk through the sunshine and breathe in the sea air.

-Also known as Banna Strand, this stretch of beach in our home county, Kerry, extends from Ballyheigue Beach to Barrow.
+Also known as Banna Strand, this stretch of sand in our home county, Kerry, extends from Ballyheigue Beach to Barrow.

 It’s approximately 12km north-west of Tralee and is perfect if you’re looking to get some fresh air, have a swim, have a picnic or take your pooch for a walk.
 I’ve very fond memories of running up and down the sand dunes and having barbeques there.

 Did I mention that it’s a Blue Flag Beach?
 This means that the beach achieved this accolade by complying with a specific set of criteria relating to water quality, information provision, environmental education, safety and beach management.
-There are approximately 11 beaches in Kerry that have Blue Flags (aren’t we lucky?).
+There are approximately 13 beaches in Kerry that have Blue Flags (2019).

 Whether you choose to go to the left or right at the carpark, you’re guaranteed to get a great walk.
-If you’re looking for something a bit different, I think it’s fun to head to the right to reach the rock formation for a bit of a climb!
+If you’re looking for something a bit different, I think it’s fun to head to the right to reach the rock formations (Black Rock and Small Rock) for a bit of a climb!

 If you’re lucky enough to have a car, take the road from Tralee in the direction of Ardfert and when you reach Ardfert Village take the road towards Ballyheigue, there’s a left turn towards Banna Strand.